axibase/atsd/reporting/scheduled-exporting.md

 # Scheduled Exporting

-Scheduled exporting operations perform historial data and forecast export to a local file system in CSV or Excel formats, as well as the delivery of produced reports to email subscribers.
+Scheduled exporting operations perform historical data and forecast export to a local file system in CSV or Excel formats, as well as the delivery of produced reports to email subscribers.

 ## Scheduled Exporting Settings